Behemouth/light-require/README.md

-# light-require
+# light-require-compile
-Light browser side module require compiler
+Light browser side module require compiler.
+Static compile all CommonJS module into one file.